susikohmelo/DOROS/source_files/kernel/heap/README.md

 ## Kmalloc
-Usage is more or less the same as malloc().
+Usage is essentially identical to malloc().

-Kmalloc's allocated size will actually be *num_of_bytes* + *HEADER_SIZE*.
+Kmalloc's allocated size will actually be `num_of_bytes + HEADER_SIZE` rounded up to the minimum size of an allocation (currently 8 bytes).

-The first *HEADER_SIZE* bytes are used to store the length of the memory IN BITMAP_PAGES so that kfree can read it and know how much to free.
+The first `HEADER_SIZE` bytes are used to store the length of the memory in `BITMAP_PAGES` so that kfree can read it and know how much to free.

 ## Kfree
-Usage is more or less the same as free().<br>
+Usage mostly the same as free().<br>
 Main exception is that a double free does not give an error and simply does nothing.

 As mentioned before, kfree() gets number for the amount of data to free from a header that is placed right before the pointer itself.
-So it will simply index ptr - HEADER_SIZE to get it.
+So it will simply index `ptr - HEADER_SIZE` to get it.

 The memory is not set to 0 as this would be a waste of time.
 It just flags the memory as free to use.